MHasiemMalik/PlaynorFullRepo/README.md

 ![Playnor Screenshot ](./ss/playnor%20gif.gif)

-Welcome to the Games Corner, where users can immerse themselves in a collection of classic online games reminiscent of the early 2000s arcade era.
+Welcome to Playnor: the Games Corner, where users can immerse themselves in a collection of classic online games reminiscent of the early 2000s arcade era.
 Featuring beloved titles such as Space Shuttle, Chess, Pacman, Chrome Dino, Pong, and more, this website offers a nostalgic trip down memory lane.
 With a focus on OG Games arcade classics that were immensely popular in the early 2000s, like Pacman and others, users can experience the timeless charm of these iconic titles right from their browsers.

 ### Games